athenars-io/rusqttbom/README.md

 RusQTTbom collects weather data from the Bureau of Meterology (BOM) then publishes said data locally via MQTT messages.
 BOM weather data is only for Australian locations.
 This weather data is obtained via an undocumented API, which was seemingly discovered, or at least popularised, thanks to [this Github repo](https://github.com/chris-horner/SocketWeather) - and [this one](https://github.com/bremor/bureau_of_meteorology).
 Because this is an undocumented API, it could be turned off at any time.
 BOM weather data is generally accepted as being the most accurate weather data in Australia.

 The BOM weather data API is used in [this BOM weather site](https://weather.bom.gov.au/).
 Go to this website then enter your suburb / location in the search bar then click on the correct result.
 Take a note of the seven digit *geohash* in the URL in the address bar of your browser.
-This will be used to get data for your location and you need to add this to your config.toml file.
+This will be used to get data for your location and you need to add this to your `config.toml` file.

 The main idea with this program is to collect the BOM weather data via the API, parse the data, check for null or erroneous entries, then publish the wanted data in a local network via MQTT messages.
 This way, we can have many programs do things with the MQTT data in a de-coupled manner.
 For example, we can setup alerts and notifications.
 We can use various home automations.
 We can also write the data to a database.
 By using an MQTT message bus, we can loosely couple all of these services, which provides desired reliability in our system.
 In essense, RusQTTbom becomes a local weather sensor providing BOM weather data.

-==Note: This repo should be considered as being in the early *alpha* stage so is still in active initial development however it functionally works fine as is for testing or personal use==
+==Note: This repo should be considered as being in the *alpha* stage so is still in active initial development however it functionally works well as is for testing or personal use==

-The MQTT client library used is [rumqttc](https://github.com/bytebeamio/rumqtt).
 Weather data that is published by RusQTTbom via MQTT consists of the following values, by the used MQTT topics:

 - outside/weather/current-temp
 - outside/weather/temp-feels